Johnston Atoll: Chemical weapon storage 1971–2001

 In 1970, Congress redefined the island's military mission as the storage and destruction of chemical weapons.
-The United States Army leased 41 acres on the Atoll to store chemical weapons held in Okinawa, Japan.
-Johnston Atoll became a chemical weapons storage site in 1971 holding about 6.6 percent of the U.S. military chemical weapon arsenal.
-The chemical weapons were brought from Okinawa under Operation Red Hat with the re-deployment of the 267th Chemical Company and consisted of rockets, mines, artillery projectiles, and bulk 1-ton containers filled with Sarin, Agent VX, vomiting agent, and blister agent such as mustard gas.
+The United States Army leased 41 acres on the atoll to store chemical weapons held in Okinawa, Japan.
+Johnston Atoll became a chemical weapons storage site in 1971, holding about 6.6 percent of the U.S. military chemical weapon arsenal.
+The chemical weapons were brought from Okinawa under Operation Red Hat with the re-deployment of the 267th Chemical Company.
+They consisted of rockets, mines, artillery projectiles, and bulk 1-ton containers filled with Sarin, Agent VX, vomiting agent, and blister agent such as mustard gas.
 Chemical weapons from West Germany and World War II era weapons from the Solomon Islands were also stored on the island after 1990.
-Chemical agents were stored in the high security Red Hat Storage Area (RHSA) which included hardened igloos in the weapon storage area, the Red Hat building (#850), two Red Hat hazardous waste warehouses (#851 and #852), an open storage area, and security entrances and guard towers.
+Chemical agents were stored in the high-security Red Hat Storage Area (RHSA) which included hardened igloos in the weapon storage area, the Red Hat building (#850), two Red Hat hazardous waste warehouses (#851 and #852), an open storage area, and security entrances and guard towers.

 Some of the other weapons stored at the site were shipped from U.S. stockpiles in West Germany in 1990.
 These shipments followed a 1986 agreement between the U.S. and West Germany to move the munitions.
 Merchant ships carrying the munitions left West Germany under Operation Golden Python and Operation Steel Box in October 1990 and arrived at Johnston Island November 6, 1990.
 Although the ships were unloaded within nine days, the unpacking and storing of munitions continued into 1991.
 The remainder of the chemical weapons was a small number of World War II era weapons shipped from the Solomon Islands.

 Agent Orange storage 1972–1977

 Agent Orange was brought to Johnston Atoll from South Vietnam and Gulfport, Mississippi in 1972 under Operation Pacer IVY.
 It was stored on the northwest corner of the island known as the Herbicide Orange Storage site, dubbed the "Agent Orange Yard".
 The Agent Orange was eventually destroyed during Operation Pacer HO on the Dutch incineration ship MT Vulcanus in the Summer of 1977.
-The U.S. Environmental Protection Agency (EPA) reported that 1,800,000 gallons of Herbicide Orange were stored at Johnston Atoll, and that an additional 480,000 gallons stored at Gulfport, Mississippi, was brought to Johnston Atoll for destruction.
+The U.S. Environmental Protection Agency (EPA) reported that 1,800,000 gallons of Herbicide Orange were stored at Johnston Atoll and that an additional 480,000 gallons stored at Gulfport, Mississippi, was brought to Johnston Atoll for destruction.
 Leaking barrels during storage, and spills during re-drumming operations, contaminated both the storage area and the lagoon with herbicide residue and its toxic contaminant 2,3,7,8-Tetrachlorodibenzodioxin.